 The likelihood that these types of agreements will survive judicial or administrative scrutiny is low – unless the business takes affirmative and comprehensive steps to structure, document, and implement an independent contractor relationship in a state-of-the-art manner that not only serves the company’s business objectives but also can withstand a challenge under one of the many federal or state laws governing independent contractor status.
 While some independent contractor relationships may comply with federal tax or employee benefit laws, they may stand little chance of complying with a crazy quilt of state laws, which can differ greatly from state to state.

 Many companies have begun to use IC Diagnostics™ to restructure, re-document, and re-implement their independent contractor relationships before they receive a summons for a class action lawsuit, a notice for a federal or state administrative audit, or an inquiry from the local unemployment office about an individual who is seeking benefits.
 Both an audit and an unemployment claim can lead to the equivalent of an administrative class action, where an unemployment agency finds a single individual to be an employee instead of an independent contractor and orders the business to remit contributions for the employee “and all similarly situated employees.”
 These proceedings can, in turn, lead to follow-up regulatory challenges by state workers’ compensation agencies, state tax commissioners, state wage and hour divisions, and of course the IRS and the U.S. Department of Labor – or a plaintiffs’ class action lawyer seeking an array of damages.

-As described in our White Paper describing ways that companies can minimize the risks of misclassification liability, there are a number of alternatives that businesses can consider, including re-structuring, re-documenting, and re-implementing their business models, embarking on a voluntary or government-sponsored reclassification, or redistributing independent contractors through the use of a knowledgeable workforce management or staffing firm.
+As described in my White Paper describing ways that companies can minimize the risks of misclassification liability, there are a number of alternatives that businesses can consider, including re-structuring, re-documenting, and re-implementing their business models, embarking on a voluntary or government-sponsored reclassification, or redistributing independent contractors through the use of a knowledgeable workforce management or staffing firm.